KaiTheRedNinja/Portfolio/Documentation.docc/Home.md

 ## What Made Me

+I've received a global education focused on applied learning, and have worked with 6 organisations and companies in the technology and healthcare sector.
+I'm a fast learner, and always looking for ways to apply my skills in new and exciting ways.

 @Links(visualStyle: detailedGrid) {
     - <doc:Education>
     - <doc:Industry-Experience>
     - <doc:Global-Experience>
 }

-I've received a global education focused on applied learning, and have worked with 6 organisations and companies in the technology and healthcare sector.
-I'm a fast learner, and always looking for ways to apply my skills in new and exciting ways.

 ## What I've Done

-@Links(visualStyle: detailedGrid) {
-    - <doc:Firmware-Projects>
-    - <doc:Apps>
-    - <doc:Seymour>
-    - <doc:KKH-CICU>
-}

 My interest in engineering covers both software and hardware.
 Since my first introduction to programming in 2020, I've created several <doc:Firmware-Projects> and dozens of <doc:Apps>.